The meaning and significance we attach to something is felt in direct proportion to the expense with which it is communicated - Rory Sutherland

 -

 It’s not about personalisation or offers but ultimately meaning and relevance.
-A little bit of effort can take you a long way.
+This doesn't mean that these exact ideas will work for you too but a little bit of effort can take you a long way.